-You can read most of papers submitted to Journal of Nuclear and Radiochemical Sciences (JNRS Journal) free of charge on this "JNRS ONLINE" page.
+You can read most of papers submitted to Journal of Nuclear and Radiochemical Sciences (JNRS Journal) free of charge on this "JNRS ONLINE" page or J-Stage.
 The papers are open to researchers under the authors' permission just after the papers are accepted for publication.
 This rapid appearance of the accepted papers on Web will compensate the demerit of low publication frequency of JNRS Journal.

 You can read abstracts of papers published on Web on this page and can download the papers (PDF format) including full texts, all tables and figures.

 --CONTENTS download-- (PDF file 10kB)- List of Papers Published on Web

 --CONTENTS download-- (PDF file 9kB)- List of Papers Published on Web

 --CONTENTS download-- (PDF file 12kB)- List of Papers Published on Web

 (The following papers were posted here on March 31,2000.)

 *Review papers based on the plenary or invited lectures presented in the 43rd Symposium

 on Radiochemistry in Tsukuba on October 13-15, 1999.